woodsnooja/ds-reliability/README.md

 ## Getting access

 All course content is delivered using a virtual cloud server using Jupyter notebooks.
 Examples of these notebooks are available on this Gitsite.
 These are comprised of text and Python code blocks.
+If you are new to Jupyter notebook please see section [Jupyter notebook fundamentals](#ipynb-fundamentals) at the end of this readme.

 The code blocks are used to demonstrate the data processing and calculations.
 There is no need to be able to code in Python yourself.